Solutions, not politics. That is my pledge to you.

 Details: We know this quote from President Lincoln was made during the Civil War era out of his grave concern for the divided nation.
 While we don’t seem to be in civil war mode, I submit that we are politically divided to the point of name calling, distortion of facts and political paralysis.
 Empowering, respectful civil discourse seems increasingly absent.
 Frankly, the issue of partisan politics may well be the most important issue we currently face as it holds us all hostage from making positive, forward progress.
 This is why I pledge to seek solutions, not politics.

 The issue of partisan politics holds us all hostage from making positive, forward progress.
 This is why I pledge to seek solutions, not politics.
 Am I being naive?
 I don’t think so.
 I believe today’s extreme positions, on the left and on the right, get all the headlines.
 However, I also believe there is a great expanse of common sense folks in the middle where solutions, not politics prevail.

 A two party system has served our country well as it has set the stage for debate of the most important issues of the time.
 High school debaters know the challenges and values of tempering an issue from both the Affirmative and the Negative.
 This is a healthy process when conducted by civil, respectful, open-minded, transparent, truth seeking individuals….even if they don’t fully agree.
 The concept is perhaps best summed up by the picture below.

 Avoiding the death spiral of our health care system.

-Issue: Way too many Kansans, thousands and thousands, do not have access to affordable health care.
+Issue: Hundreds of thousands of Kansans do not have access to affordable health care.

 Position: For almost ten years, partisan politics of the worst kind has kept Kansans from receiving our own federal tax money to help the underinsured and our hospitals.
 It is past time to get Kansas money into the hands of Kansans to assist with needed health care.